SaTa999/pyPanair/README.md

 ## What can "pyPanair" do?
 List of things that pyPanair can do (check the examples)
 * Define the geometry of a wing in the LaWGS format (tutorial 1 & 2)
+* Define the geometry of a wing/body configuration in the LaWGS format (tutorial 3)
 * Converts LaWGS format files to stl format (convert_wgs)
 * Converts agps format files to vtk (legacy Paraview), vtm (multiblock Paraview), or dat (multiblock Tecplot) format (convert agps)